rest-for-physics/framework/CONTRIBUTING.md

 the data file, we will always be able to recover the version used to generate those results.

 A change in REST version serves to mark down an important step or a timeline in the evolution of the code.
-The version **might be increased** in at the following scenarios:
+The version **might be increased** in the following scenarios:

 1. When new features are added.
 2. When changes or modifications affect the behaviour of the framework.
 3. To fix a REST version release to produce data in a experiment physics run.